trofi/trofi.github.io.gen/posts/309-listing-all-nixpkgs-packages.md

 it renders a failure as inconclusive gray.
 The assumption is that the reviewer look at the underlying failure and makes a decision.

-Thus I added a knob to descend into attributes of derivations [this way](https://github.com/trofi/nixpkgs-overlays/commit/50ed200dc06ee1b6ec8ad8ca879a9948cc85135e):
+Thus, I added a knob to descend into attributes of derivations [this way](https://github.com/trofi/nixpkgs-overlays/commit/50ed200dc06ee1b6ec8ad8ca879a9948cc85135e):

 ```diff